-A Shocking Number of Rape Kits are Untested — Mariska Hargitay Wants to Change That
+A Shocking Number of Rape Kits Are Untested — Mariska Hargitay Wants to Change That

 The goal now remains for all 50 states to require kits to be counted, tested and acted upon.
 “Testing rape kits sends a fundamental message to victims: What happened to you matters,” Hargitay asserts.
 “You matter.”

-Donations to help funding can be made to SAKI (Sexual Assault Kit Initiative) at sakitta.org.
+Donations to help end the backlog can be made at endthebacklog.org.
 I Am Evidence debuts on HBO April 16 at 8 p.m.
 ET.